-Seattle Property Management Services
+Seattle Property Management

 SJA Property Management, a leading Seattle property management company, shares important details for those considering investing in rental property within Seattle’s Puget Sound area.
-There is no safer, long term investment than rental properties in neighborhoods around Seattle than multi-family real estate in the neighborhoods in and around Seattle.
-The same can be said for single family investment property, but the quality of the investment, to a much greater extent than with multi-family real estate investments, will be dictated by neighborhood and a variety of other factors.
-Even in the middle of the worst economic conditions of our lifetime, rents are increasing and occupancy rates are incredibly low.
-While the stock market and other, more traditional, investments fluctuate based on factors that are generally out of our control, multi-family real estate investment properties are much more stable, understandable and, therefore, controllable.
-If you own a good property in a decent neighborhood, there is no reason for your asset to underperform financially.
-Our philosophy at SJA Property Management is that there is no excuse for a vacancy – ever.
-By limiting vacancy, and reducing our clients’ property-related expenses, we are able to maximize our clients’ return and prove the concept that multi-family real estate in the Seattle area is an excellent consideration by those owning or considering making rental property investments in Puget Sound.
+There is no safer, long-term investment than rental properties in neighborhoods around Seattle than multi-family real estate rental properties, including duplexes, triplexes, fourplexes, townhouses, apartments, and condominiums.
+The same can be said for Seattle area single-family rental property investments.
+Still, the quality of the real estate investment will be dictated by the neighborhood and various other factors.
+Even in the middle of the worst economic conditions of our lifetime, rental property rents are increasing, and occupancy rates are meager.
+While the stock market and other, more traditional, investments fluctuate based on factors that are generally out of our control, multi-family real estate investment properties are much more stable, understandable, and, therefore, controllable.
+If you own a well-maintained rental property in a decent neighborhood, there is no reason for your asset to underperform financially.
+Our philosophy at SJA for Seattle property management is that there is no excuse for a vacancy – ever.
+By limiting vacancy and reducing your rental property-related expenses, SJA Property Management can help maximize our clients’ returns.
+We believe that multi-family real estate in the Seattle area is an excellent consideration by those owning or considering making rental property investments in Puget Sound.

-Once you have made the decision to invest in real estate you must next consider where you are going to buy, how much to spend and what type of property to purchase.
+Once you have made the decision to invest in Seattle rental properties you must first consider where you are going to buy, how much to spend and what type of property to purchase.
 Whether you want to invest in Seattle or other Puget Sound area, SJA Property Management can help.
 We are commercial and residential real estate experts and a leading Seattle property management company.

 Where to buy in Seattle

-If you have cash in hand and would rather not spend your time finding the diamond in the rough then you are in a very good position.
+If you have cash in hand and would rather not spend your time finding the diamond in the rough, then you are in a good position.
 Currently, standard investment property financing will require a 20% down payment.
 So, on a $400,000 investment, you will need to come to the table with $80,000.
 You may be able to find financing with a lower down payment, but 20% is a good rule of thumb.
 A recent search of duplex listings in Seattle shows the range in listing price going from $146,300 to $5,060,000.
-The lower priced listings are, as you would imagine, not in the best parts of town but, on the positive side, are at a price point where the average investor will not be excluded.
+The lower-priced listings are, as you would imagine, not in the best parts of town but, on the positive side, are at a price point where the average investor will not be excluded.

 SJA and our Seattle property management team prides themselves on finding an investment property that is a good fit, both financially and otherwise, for our clients.
-Investing in property doesn’t need to be a financial “stretch”.
-If you can’t invest and feel comfortable with your initial investment and the long term potential, then you are better off putting your money elsewhere.
+Investing in property does not need to be a financial “stretch”.
+If you cannot invest and feel comfortable with your initial investment and the long-term potential, then you are better off putting your money elsewhere.

 Should I hire a property manager or manage the property myself?